 Stefan Willer, Department of German Literature, Humboldt-Universität zu Berlin

-Author InformationJohn Zilcosky is Professor of German and Comparative Literature at the University of Toronto, and editor of Writing Travel: The Poetics and Politics of the Modern Journey also published by the University of Toronto Press.
+Author InformationJohn Zilcosky is a professor of German and Comparative Literature at the University of Toronto.

 Marlo Alexandra Burks is an independent scholar and recent postdoctoral Fellow in the Berlin Program for Advanced German and European Studies at the Freie Universität Berlin.